FergusInLondon/Binance-AlgoRunner/algorunner/pdoc.md

 AlgoRunner is a simple framework that can be used to build algorithmic trading strategies against cryptocurrency exchanges.

+For information on the development, check the [repository](https://github.com/FergusInLondon/Runner).

 > **This documentation covers the objects that you'll need to interact with when using AlgoRunner; it doesn't necessarily cover the internals of the system.**

 ## Using AlgoRunner